lastralab/Statistics/README.md

 **_All the programs have the same structure so you can use the same keywords to start/proceed/quit._**

 - <a href="https://github.com/lastralab/Statistics/blob/master/MoCT.py"><b>MoCT.py</b></a><br>
-  - Measures of Central Tendency
+  - Measures of Central Tendency:
-  - Normal distribution graph
+  - N, mean, standard deviation, standard error, etc.
   - Sampling distribution graph
-  - z-table
+  - z-value and p-value from z-table
+  - z-score
+  - One tailed T-test
   - Confidence Interval
+  - Acceptance/Rejection of the null hypothesis.
    <br><br>
 <img src="https://user-images.githubusercontent.com/22894897/30722723-2ffa7ec0-9f09-11e7-8fb4-38d9f12c1061.png" width=50%/><img src="https://user-images.githubusercontent.com/22894897/30881591-b63e3a86-a2dc-11e7-863f-26fe1a2a848e.png" width=50%/><br>
   <br>